uisendy/TechLive-Summit/README.md

 ### Prerequisites

-Basic prequisites for opening a webpage as is required.
+Basic prerequisites for opening a webpage as is required.

 - A standard PC or Mac with -
 - Compatible and up to data browser both for PC and mobile.

 ### Usage

 This code can be used for educational 📘 and code viewing purposed.
-The copying of these code for other use would be liable to plagarism and practically and developmentally unaccceptable.
+The copying of these code for other use would be liable to plagarism and practically and developmentally unacceptable.

 ## Authors